 2019: Foldable displays

 Remember the Nokia Morph smartphone concept from 2008?
 Sci-fi nerds have been dreaming of foldable displays for much longer, and they’ve finally hit mainstream devices in 2019.
-From the ill-fated Samsung Galaxy Fold to the all-new Motorola Razr, major smartphone manufacturers are drumming up a lot of interest in smartphones with flexible and foldable displays.
+From the ill-fated Samsung Galaxy Fold to the all-new revival of the Motorola Razr, major smartphone manufacturers are drumming up a lot of interest in smartphones with flexible and foldable displays.
 While first-generation foldable smartphones are expensive and far from perfect, they do offer a peek into the future—bigger displays that fold into ergonomic shapes.

 While foldable displays on smartphones are all gadget lovers can talk about these days, laptops are not far behind on the list.
 Earlier this year, Lenovo showed off a variant of its ThinkPad X1 with a foldable display that is dramatically smaller and lighter than the regular version.
 Not to be left behind, Microsoft has been teasing a pair of foldable devices—the Surface Duo and Neo—that use two screens that fold on a hinge instead of a single flexible display.
 TL;DR: the future of displays looks foldable and fantastic!